nomic-ai/deepscatter/README.md

-# Warning

-This library is still unstable, and the API shifts depending on what I'm currently interesting.
-Open to thoughts, conversations, issues and complaints, but don't put this on top of something that can't fail or that needs to change!

 # Deep Scatterplots for the Web

-This is a WebGL library for displaying more points than are ordinarily possible over the web.
+This is an evolving library for displaying more points than are ordinarily possible over the web.

-It's fast for two reasons:
+It's fast for three reasons:

 1. All data is sent in the Apache Arrow `feather` format, in a special quadtree format that makes it possible to only load data as needed on zoom.
-Feather takes no time to load in JS once copied, and can be directly copied to the shaders.
+Feather takes no time to load in JS once copied, and can be directly copied to the shaders without transformation in JS.
+This is the way of the future.
 2. Most rendering is done in custom layers using WebGL, with a buffer management strategy handled by REGL.
-This means that there are no unnecessary abstractions around points.
+This means that there are no unnecessary abstractions around points or separate draw calls for different objects; a minimum number of buffers are attached for the needed points.
-3. All grammar-of-graphics transforms are handled on the GPU, which allows for interpolated transitions with calculations in parallel.
+3. Almost all grammar-of-graphics transforms are handled on the GPU, which allows for interpolated transitions with calculations in parallel.